maurizioquadrio/maurizioquadrio.github.io/papers.markdown

 <!---

-%Margheritti, Schillaci, Pipolo, Quadrio, Boracchi
+Margheritti, Schillaci, Pipolo, Quadrio, Boracchi
-%Data Augmentation Based on Computational Geometry for Neural Network Training in Medical Flow Field Classification
+Data Augmentation Based on Computational Geometry for Neural Network Training in Medical Flow Field Classification

-% Inhalation Magazine 1 and 2
+Inhalation Magazine 1 and 2

-% On the comparison between topological and surface sensitivities for bio-fluid dynamics application
+On the comparison between topological and surface sensitivities for bio-fluid dynamics application

-%Modeling of conjugate forced convection using effective boundary conditions: From plane channel to the human nose" has just been submitted to "Applied Mathematical Modelling" (PENNISI)
+Modeling of conjugate forced convection using effective boundary conditions: From plane channel to the human nose" has just been submitted to "Applied Mathematical Modelling" (PENNISI)

 -->